 You notice a water stain on the ceiling.
 Or dripping during a heavy rainstorm.
 Or damp spots in the attic.
-A roof leak in Pensacola isn't just an inconvenience — with our humidity, an unaddressed leak becomes a mold problem within days.
-Here's how to find the leak, what you can handle yourself, and when the job needs a professional roofer.
+A roof leak in Pensacola isn't just an inconvenience — with our humidity, an unaddressed leak becomes a mold problem within days, not weeks.
+Here's how to find the leak, what you can handle yourself, and when the job needs a professional.

 Finding the Source of the Leak